zic-innotec/sphinx-safety/tools/sphinx-needs/features.rst

    The Sphinx build will issue a warning if a need links to an ID that does not exist.
 This helps to maintain the integrity of the traceability data.

+   .. error:: Dead link not detected
+      :id: ER_SN_DEAD_LINK_NOT_DETECTED

+      If a dead link is not detected, it may lead to missing traceability and incorrect documentation.

+   .. error:: Dead link false positive
+      :id: ER_SN_DEAD_LINK_FALSE_POSITIVE

+      If a dead link is falsely reported, it may lead to unnecessary warnings and confusion in the documentation.

 Automated Features
 ++++++++++++++++++